UWM-COMPSCI790-F24/assignment-2-beatsaber-clone-aidansosnowski/README.md

 You should fill out this information before submitting your assignment.
 Make sure to document the name and source of any third party assets such as 3D models, textures, or any other content used that was not solely written by you.
 Include sufficient detail for the instructor or TA to easily find them, such as a download link.

-Name:
+Name: Aidan Sosnowski

-UWM Email:
+UWM Email:sosnows4@uwm.edu

+NOTE: Press right joy-stick to recenter pose

-Third Party Assets:
+Third Party Assets:None other than the controller meshes provided

 ## Getting Started